Clean Skin Miracle: Charcoal

 It starts out as a powder (a blend of raw cacao, bamboo charcoal, soil nutrients, and spices), only releasing its potent healing elements once mixed with water.
 The resulting mousse heals blemishes, fights inflammation, encourages circulation, and visibly tightens pores pretty much instantly.
 Use Lindstrom’s facial treatment bowl and brush to mix the paste.
 Full-on skin miracle, this stuff.

 While most acne treatments that are that effective have harsh side effects on skin, from dryness to inflammation, charcoal treatments don’t—so even people with normal skin can take advantage of their complexion-refining capabilities.
-Many formulas are further bolstered with ingredients like aloe (in the cleanser from Little Barn Apothecary, below), rose essential oil (in Leland Francis’ Black Rose Bar, also below), coconut oil (as in Herbivore’s Charcoal Soap Bar, below, or Cocovit’s Coconut Charcoal mask to hydrate and protect skin.
+Many formulas are further bolstered with ingredients like aloe (in the cleanser from Little Barn Apothecary, below), rose essential oil (in Leland Francis’ Black Rose Bar, also below), coconut oil (as in Herbivore’s Charcoal Soap Bar, below).

 Brilliant for breakout-prone but also normal skin, this daily miracle-working lather draws out impurities and pollution with activated charcoal, which also helps heal and prevent acne, while aloe hydrates and plumps skin, so it is left silky-soft instead of over-dry.
 Antibacterial cajeput and basil essential oils go deep to tighten pores, smooth skin, and reduce inflammation overall.